confuzedskull/G2/readme.txt

 Known Bugs:
 -shooting is disabled
--game time isn't displayed correctly in the information overlay
+-game time isn't displayed correctly in the information overlay -grabbing an object and moving it into another sometimes makes them stack ontop of eachother

 Disclaimer:
 This program was made using the OpenGL Utility Toolkit(GLUT) created by Mark Kilgard.